woldner/VisualLinter/README.md

 ##### Notes

+The default behaviour of `VisualLinter` is to use a local installation and config.
+If you wish to revert back to the old behavior with using either global installation or config, you can enable each respective setting in Visual Studio `Tools > VisualLinter`.

 The closest installation/config found relative to the file being linted will always be used.
 If no `node_modules` directory or `.eslintrc` file is found in the same directory as the file being linted, `VisualLinter` will try and resolve the paths from ancestor directories up to, but not including the root directory (e.g. `C:\\` on Windows).